ippontech/blog-usa/posts/jhipster-deepdive-part1.md

 # JHipster Deep Dive, Part One

 [JHipster](https://www.jhipster.tech/) is a wonderful and ever-growing Open Source development platform for creating high-quality Java Spring Boot + Angular/React applications, but unfortunately some developers tend to only use the initial project generation feature and neglect entity generation and other tools available for continued development, deployment and maintenance.
-In this tutorial series we will explore those tools, starting with generating applications with various configurations, to creating complex entities with [JDL Studio](https://start.jhipster.tech/jdl-studio/), generating frontend components, monitoring our applications, and finally deploying both monolithic and microservice applications to the cloud with Amazon Web Services.
-This series will serve as a compliment to the [official JHipster documentation](https://www.jhipster.tech/).
+In this tutorial series we will explore those tools, starting with generating applications with various configurations to creating complex entities, generating frontend components, monitoring our applications, and finally deploying both monolithic and microservice applications to the cloud with Amazon Web Services.

 ## Getting Started